NickColley/nickcolley.co.uk/2018/06/11/pushstate-vs-replacestate.md

 ---
 layout: layouts/post.njk
 title: Rewriting browser history – when to use pushState() versus replaceState()
+summary: An overview of when you should ust pushState or replaceState
 date: 2018-06-11
 tags: post
 ---

 Your browser creates history entries when you navigate around the web.